Get more information about Millsaps College by clicking links below:

 Public Administration and Social Services

-The list of nearby schools has been selected by researching which schools offer similar programs to Millsaps College.
+The list of schools below have been selected by researching which schools offer similar programs to Millsaps College.

 - Alcorn State University in Alcorn State, MS (64 miles away)